 Resources Home

-How can retailers with brick-and-mortar stores compete in the age of Amazon?
+How can retailers with brick-and-mortar stores better compete for consumers?
 Increasingly, Buy Online, Pick Up in Store (BOPUS)—sometimes abbreviated BOPUIS or BOPIS—has become a compelling answer to this all-important question, and a way that retailers can fight back.

 Retailers can no longer rely on selling products to consumers—who increasingly see going to the store as an inconvenience, not a fun thing to do in their free time, and certainly not a necessity.
 Instead, leaders in the industry are racing to reinvent themselves as providers of seamless, omnichannel experiences that unite the best of both digital commerce and in-store shopping.
 BOPUS (also known as “click and collect”) fits perfectly into this strategy, and gives retailers a chance to try for add-on or coattail sales whenever shoppers go to stores or malls to pick up their purchases.